vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ### A look into the Axelar cross-chain bridge protocol and its multi-chain axlUSDC stablecoin

+### TL;DR
+Axelar is a cross-chain bridge protocol built on the Cosmos SDK, providing secure cross-chain communication and allowing users to interact with any supported blockchain assets and applications.
+It offers a variety of tools and APIs for developing Web3 applications, abstracting away from networking and deployment specifics.
+Since its mainnet launch in February 2022, Axelar has facilitated a significant number of cross-chain activities and supported multiple chains, including Fantom, Polygon, Avalanche, and Arbitrum.

+Axelar's axlUSDC is a wrapped representation of USDC, enabling users to transact the stablecoin across various blockchain networks.
+Users can access axlUSDC through DEX liquidity pools, cross-chain liquidity routers such as Squid, or via Satellite, a cross-chain bridge built by Axelar.
+The platform aims to enable composable USDC using its General Message Passing (GMP) capability in collaboration with Circle's Cross-Chain Transfer Protocol (CCTP).

+Axelar's technical security risk appears to be well-managed, with comprehensive measures to ensure user funds' safety.
+However, users should remain aware of the potential risks associated with bridge protocols.
+It is worth noting that the upgradability of smart contracts through AxelarGatewayProxy.sol is controlled by a 4-of-8 multisig, with a recommendation to replace it with a DAO governed by tokenholders in the future.
+Overall, LlamaRisk supports the continuation of CRV incentives to axlUSDC/USDC and axlUSDC/FraxBP pools on the requested chains.

 ### Useful Links
 Another indicator suggesting the growth of the network is the growth of Daily Active Addresses (DAA), which have steadily been growing.
 DAA is a common metric used to measure the number of unique addresses that were active on a blockchain network during a given day.
 The chart below considers an active address as a unique address sending an on-chain transaction to the network over a rolling 24-hour period.
 #### Basic information: